Kefalotyri

 A very hard cheese, kefalotyri can be consumed as is, fried in olive oil for a dish called saganaki, or added to foods such as pasta dishes, meat, or cooked vegetables, and is especially suited for grating.
-It is also used along with feta cheese in the vast majority of recipes for Spanakopita, where many recipes say to substitute with Romano or Parmesan if kefalotyri cannot be obtained.
+It is also used along with feta cheese in the vast majority of recipes for spanakopita, though sometimes substituted with the broadly similar Italian-derived cheeses Romano or Parmesan.
 This is a popular and well-known cheese, establishing its roots in Greece during the Byzantine era.
 It can be found in some gourmet or speciality stores in other countries.
 Young cheeses take two to three months to ripen.
 An aged kefalotyri, a year old or more, is drier with a stronger flavour, and may be eaten as a meze with ouzo, or grated on food.